 DaVinci’s doctoral candidate, Molefe Isaac Fani started his career as a chemical engineer at organisations such as Sasol Chemical Industries (SASOL) in Sasolburg, and BHP-Billiton in Richards Bay.
 He has also worked at Eskom, at various power stations, and was promoted to various positions; he was then moved to Grootvlei power station when Eskom took a decision to bring back the mothballed power stations.
 Molefe took the opportunity and became the commercial manager and was responsible for procurement and warehousing, with specific attention to capital projects procurement.
 The move also resulted in him having to look at different processes and business models in the supply chain and construction to ensure smooth return to service of the station.
 His fascination with SCM (Supply chain management), business processes and business enhancements were further sparked by working for CSIR (Council for Scientific and Industrial Research), Gauteng Provincial Treasury, Central Energy Fund (CEF), and National Treasury.

 Presently, Molefe serves as the Divisional Commissioner of supply chain at South African Police Service.
 A qualified engineer, he currently holds a degree of Master of Commerce (MCom) in Business Management.
-Particularly interesting, Molefe is a doctoral candidate at DaVinci, set to graduate later in October.
+Particularly interesting, Molefe is a doctoral candidate at The DaVinci Institute, set to graduate later in October.

 To the man’s perspectives, Molefe is of the view that change is a phenomenon that has affected all businesses the world over, thereby imposing strategies to ensure future economic development.
 However, he notes, designing a competitive strategy requires a business model for implementation; Molefe further recognises that business models play a fundamental role in facilitating the process of understanding, communicating, analysing and managing strategic orientation in the organisation.
 This observed phenomenon by Molefe was that despite the importance of the Gauteng Provincial Treasury (GPT) in ensuring strategic direction on provincial and local levels, there was no indication of implementing an agile and effective business model framework, he accords.